boazsegev/plezi-website/docs/guides/hello_chat.html.md

     $ plezi new hello_chat

-We're going to rewrite the Controller and html template quite heavily, so make sure you know where they are.
+We're going to rewrite the Controller (`app/my_controller.rb`) and html template (`views/welcome.html.erb`) quite heavily, so make sure you know where they are.
 If you're not sure, refer to the ["Hello World" tutorial](./hello_world).

+I should probably note that the new application implements a simple, insecure (non-sanitized) chatroom.
+You can go ahead and have a look, I'll wait.

 ## JSON - The Common Practice